In this section, you will explore the following questions:

 Predicting the risk of disease involves screening currently healthy individuals by genome analysis at the individual level.
 Intervention with lifestyle changes and drugs can be recommended before disease onset.
 However, this approach is most applicable when the problem resides within a single gene defect.
 Such defects only account for approximately 5 percent of diseases in developed countries.
 Most of the common diseases, such as heart disease, are multi-factored or polygenic, which is a phenotypic characteristic that involves two or more genes, and also involve environmental factors such as diet.
 In April 2010, scientists at Stanford University published the genome analysis of a healthy individual (Stephen Quake, a scientist at Stanford University, who had his genome sequenced); the analysis predicted his propensity to acquire various diseases.
 A risk assessment was performed to analyze Quake’s percentage of risk for 55 different medical conditions.
 A rare genetic mutation was found, which showed him to be at risk for sudden heart attack.
 He was also predicted to have a 23 percent risk of developing prostate cancer and a 1.4 percent risk of developing Alzheimer’s.
 The scientists used databases and several publications to analyze the genomic data.
 Even though genomic sequencing is becoming more affordable and analytical tools are becoming more reliable, ethical issues surrounding genomic analysis at a population level remain to be addressed.

-- In general, all men should be screened as it is necessary to take the risk.
+- In general, all men should be screened to minimize risks of prostate cancer.

-- In general, only men suspecting cancer should be screened.
+- In general, only men suspected of having prostate cancer should be screened.

 Pharmacogenomics and Toxicogenomics